Patedefua/Dynamic-Range-Sentinel/README.md

 Configurable Buffer: Adjust the look-ahead buffer from 1ms to 50ms for total control over latency and precision.

-System Requirements Platforms: Windows 10/11 (64-bit), Linux Distributions (64-bit, e.g., Ubuntu, Arch).
+System Requirements Platforms: Windows 10/11 (64-bit)

 Host: Any application that supports VST2 plugins.
 Optimized for: